tomek-szczesny/spi-bitbanger/README.md

 An universal SPI GPIO bitbanger for any single board computer.
 This is a debug tool, mostly.

-This simple program acts as a SPI Master, that sends bytes from stdin and at the same time writes response to stdout, even if the slave does not send any meaningful data.
-After stdin is fully sent, the program terminates.
-If you want to read the following response, add some dummy bytes.
+This program acts as SPI master, thus it controls the transmission and generates SCK.

+SPI bus always writes and reads data simultaneously on each clock cycle.
+This program writes data from stdin to MOSI, and captures MISO data to stdout.
+The process continues until either of the pipes becomes invalid.

+Most Slave chips expect to receive commands from the Master and then return a response while ignoring additional MOSI data.
+In this scenario, you'd want to pad the input data with a few dummy bytes to capture the response.

+I achieved 200kbps on Odroid M1S (RK3566), albeit with clearly visible duty cycle skew and period jitter.
+Low speed is due to the libgpiod overhead.

 ## Installation